Skip to main content

 Authentication

-How you connect an integration depends on its authentication type.
+How you connect an integration depends on its authentication scheme.
+Each integration declares which schemes it supports; the credentials you pass in config differ per scheme.

 1. Go to Discover → Integrations in Studio.